-The Master of Arts in Intercultural Ministries (MAIM) program provides preparation for professional ministries.
-Today's minister will need greater cultural fluency as they regularly are called upon to minister in an increasingly multicultural, diverse world.
+The Master in Intercultural Ministries (MIM) program provides preparation for professional ministry.
+Today's ministers need greater cultural fluency as they regularly are called upon to minister in an increasingly multicultural, diverse world.
 Matters of cultural fluency, religious and cultural pluralism are regularly integrated in an effort to provide the learner with the knowledge and skills to effectively engage in ministry both in Canada and around the world.

-All MAIM students without professional ministry experience complete a (minimum) three month full-time internship in a ministry context.
-Students with ministry experience may propose a ministry project with a mentor instead of an internship.
+All MIM students without professional ministry experience complete a (minimum) three-month full-time internship in a ministry context.
+Student with ministry experience may propose a ministry project with a mentor instead of an internship.

-All MAIM students are required to compile a Personal Growth Portfolio (PGP) during their program.
+All MIM students are required to compile a Personal Growth Portfolio (PGP) during their program.
 The PGP assists them in tracking and integrating their personal development in conversation with an academic advisor.

-Master of Arts in Intercultural Ministries Program Requirements (60 credits)
+Master in Intercultural Ministries Program Requirements (60 credits)

-Biblical Studies 12 credits
+Biblical Studies (12 credits)

-NT 502 Synoptic Gospels

-OT 502 Pentateuch

-3 credits in New Testament (NT) or Biblica al Theology (BT)

-3 credits in Old Testament (OT) or Biblical Theology (BT)
+NT 502 Synoptic Gospels OT 502 Pentateuch 3 credits in New Testament (NT) or Biblical Theology (BT) 3 credits in Old Testament (OT) or Biblical Theology (BT)